 Christ Church Cathedral

-Artists: Nadine Balbiesi, Myriam Leblanc, Jane Long, Ellen Torrie, Liselot de Wilde, sopranos Liz Hamel, Emma Parkinson, Vicki St-Pierre, Krisztina Szabo, altos with members of Elektra Women’s Choir and the EMV Festival Players, directed. by Alexander Weimann
+Artists: Nadine Balbeisi, Myriam Leblanc, Jane Long, Ellen Torrie, Lieselot de Wilde, sopranos Liz Hamel, Emma Parkinson, Vicki St-Pierre, Krisztina Szabo, altos with members of Elektra Women’s Choir and the EMV Festival Players, directed. by Alexander Weimann

-Festival Players: Chloe Meyers, violin 1; Christi Meyers, violin 2; Margaret Little, viola da gamba; Erin Headley, lirone and viola da gamba; Natalie Mackie, violone; Matthew Jennejohn, cornetto; Ellen Marple, sackbutt; Alex Fisher, sackbutt; Jeremy Berkman, sackbutt; Lucas Harris, theorbo; Antoine Malette-Chénier, triple harp; & Alexander Weimann, music director, keyboard
+Festival Players: Chloe Meyers, violin 1, concertmaster; Christi Meyers, violin 2, Matthew Jennejohn, cornetto; Ellen Marple, sackbut; Nathan Wilkes, sackbut; Jeremy Berkman, sackbut; Margaret Little, viola da gamba; Adrienne Hyde, lirone and viola da gamba; Natalie Mackie, violone; Lucas Harris, theorbo; Antoine Malette-Chénier, triple harp; Connor Page, organ & Alexander Weimann, music director, keyboard

 During the 17th century, women composers were most often either nuns educated in convents or the daughters of musical families such as Florence’s Caccini clan.
 The works presented in this concert come from both the secular and sacred worlds of 17th-century Italy, written for celebration in the cloister and private devotion in the home.
 This music abounds with all the inventiveness, refinement, and energy of the age of Monteverdi.